Sun Prairie woman has lost 26 of her Navajo relatives to COVID-19

 “It started from our community,” she said.
 “Apparently, the pastor who ran the revival and some of the people, they were coughing, but nobody was aware.”

-Other families on the reservation had 10 to 12 people in even smaller homes, she said.
+Other families on the reservation had 10-12 people in even smaller homes, she said.

 Schumacher said once the virus started spreading, the Centers for Disease Control and Prevention got involved and people who got sick had to distance and quarantine.